 We inspire hope in families affected by life-threatening childhood illness through our unique, supportive program at our beautiful campus on Maine’s Sebago Lake.

-The families who come to Camp Sunshine have children diagnosed with cancer, hematologic conditions, renal disease, systemic lupus erythematosus, and who have undergone solid organ transplantation.
+The families who come to Camp Sunshine have children diagnosed with cancer, a brain tumor, some hematologic conditions, renal disease, systemic lupus erythematosus, and who have undergone solid organ transplantation.
 They attend illness-specific sessions of varying lengths where they have the opportunity to solidify and renew their relationships while meeting others facing similar challenges.
 Bereavement programming is also provided for families who have lost a child to the illnesses served at Camp.

 Recreational activities allow children and adults to relax and enjoy the simplicity and beauty of life along the pristine shores of Sebago Lake.
 Camp Sunshine's extensive program and other events foster family involvement, encouraging joy and laughter.
 While at Camp Sunshine, each family stays in their own suite, equipped with two twin beds, bunk beds, a futon, full bathroom, microwave oven, and refrigerator.
 Mealtimes in our dining room are occasions for socializing and unwinding.

 The Camp Sunshine Program is FREE.

 All families are sponsored by generous individuals, civic groups, corporations, and foundations.
 To learn more about sponsoring a family and other ways of supporting Camp Sunshine, please visit the giving section of this website.

 A physician is available 24-hours a day throughout each session to support the medical needs of families attending Camp.
 In addition, a state-of-the-art children’s hospital is only 40 minutes from Camp, and an urgent care center and community hospital with fully staffed emergency rooms are 20 minutes away.

 Camp Sunshine relies on more than 2,500 volunteers annually, many of whom return year after year.
 The volunteers serve as camp counselors, and work in many areas of the program, including food service, arts and crafts, waterfront, and a variety of other activities.
 The majority of volunteers stay onsite and are provided with similar accommodations and meals.
 To learn more about volunteering, please visit the volunteer section of this website.